 Email targeting marketing action: A marketing action that uses data in email targeting campaigns.

-Embed code: In Platform Launch, the embed code is a script tag placed within the HTML on a site or environment.
+Embed code: In the context of tags, the embed code is a script tag placed within the HTML on a site or environment.
 The embed code instructs the browser where to retrieve the build.

 Enumeration: An enumeration (enum) is an XDM field that is constrained to a set of pre-defined values.

-Environment: In Platform Launch, an environment is a set of deployment instructions that specifies the host delivery and file format of a build.
+Environment: In the context of tags, an environment is a set of deployment instructions that specifies the host delivery and file format of a build.
 A library must be paired with an environment before it can be built.

 Error diagnostics: Error diagnostics enable the generation of detailed error messages for ingested batches.
 The error threshold allows you to configure the percentage of acceptable errors before a batch fails.

-Event: In Platform Launch, an event is a specific type of rule component, which is a trigger that occurs on a client device to begin the execution of a rule.
+Event: In the context of tags, an event is a specific type of rule component, which is a trigger that occurs on a client device to begin the execution of a rule.

 Event entities: In the context of data modeling, event entities represent concepts related to actions a customer can take, system events, or any other concept where you may want to track changes over time.
 Entities that fall under this category should be represented by schemas based on the XDM ExperienceEvent class.